howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 ### The Upvote Mutation

-Let's now move on and finally implement the `vote` mutation!
+Let's now move on and implement the `vote` mutation!

 <Instruction>